 Aspect of Finnis' Theory Why would it not support Why would it support immigration

-immigration?
+Aspect of Finnis Theory immigration? why would it support ininigration

 1. Life: The preservation of

 life, leading a healthy life, the

 right to a good quality of life.

 2. Knowledge: To understand

 the world around us, helping

 us to develop as humans.

 3. Friendship/Sociability: Our

 relationships, from one-on-

 one to a global scale, acting

 for others.

 4. Play: The enjoyment in

 things, deriving pleasure from

 activities

 5. Aesthetic experience:

 Appreciating beauty in what

 we see and what we create.

 6. Practical reasonableness:

 Deciding how to act morally

 based on our knowledge and

 experience.

 7. Religion: More than just

 religious affiliation; Ultimate

 questions and striving for

 meaning.

 1. Have a rational coherent

 plan of life

 View your life as a whole, and

 not live moment to moment

 2. No arbitrary preferences

 between values

 Cannot aspire to just one

 good or devalue a good for

 other people.

 3. No arbitrary preferences

 between people

 Basic goods apply equally to

 all people.
 Can be self-

 interested to the extent that

 you are in the best position to

 look after yourself, but you

 should always take into

 account the good of others

 4. Detachment

 Do not become obsessed with

 a particular project.

 Remember that the project is

 ONLY a participation of a basic

 good.

 5. Commitment-

+J. Communent-